1/6 panel: Told repeatedly he lost, Trump refused to go

 The situation came to a head in an hours-long meeting at the White House on Jan.
 3, 2021, attended by Rosen, Donoghue, Engel and Clark, when top Justice Department officials and White House lawyers told Trump they would resign if he went ahead with his plan to replace Rosen.
 The president ultimately let Rosen finish out the administration as acting attorney general.

-The hearings may not change Americans’ views on the Capitol attack, but the panel’s investigation is intended to stand as its public record and could result in referrals for prosecution.
-With Trump considering another White House run, the committee’s final report aims to account for the most violent attack on the Capitol since 1814, and to ensure such an attack never happens again.
+The hearings are intended to stand as the public record of the attack and the circumstances around it and could result in referrals for prosecution.
+With Trump considering another White House run, the committee’s final report aims to account for the most violent attack on the Capitol since 1814.

-Early Friday morning, Trump responded on his social media site, decrying the “WITCH HUNT!” even as he fully acknowledged he refused to accept defeat.
+Trump responded on his social media site Friday, decrying the “WITCH HUNT!” even as he fully acknowledged he refused to accept defeat.

 “Many people spoke to me about the Election results, both pro and con, but I never wavered one bit,” he said, pushing his false claim of a stolen election.